Laconic phrase

 A laconic phrase or laconism is a concise or terse statement, especially a blunt and elliptical rejoinder.
 It is named after Laconia, the region of Greece including the city of Sparta, whose ancient inhabitants had a reputation for verbal austerity and were famous for their often pithy remarks.

 Uses

-A laconic phrase may be used for efficiency (as during military training and operations), for emphasis, for philosophical reasons (especially among thinkers who believe in minimalism, such as Stoics), or to deflate a pompous interlocutor.
+A laconic phrase may be used for efficiency (as during military training and operations), for emphasis, for philosophical reasons (especially among thinkers who believe in minimalism, such as Stoics), or to deflate a pompous speaker.

-A prominent example involves Philip II of Macedon.
-After invading southern Greece and receiving the submission of other key city-states, he turned his attention to Sparta and asked menacingly whether he should come as friend or foe.
+A prominent example of a laconism involving Philip II of Macedon was reported by the historian Plutarch.
+After invading southern Greece and receiving the submission of other key city-states, Philip turned his attention to Sparta and asked menacingly whether he should come as friend or foe.
 The reply was "Neither."

 Losing patience, he sent the message:

 If I invade Laconia, I shall turn you out.

 The Spartan ephors again replied with a single word: